21lik/CS506_Project_copy/README.md

+# Note (Updated 2025/01/17)

+This was completed as a team project for my COMP SCI 506: Software Engineering class in the Fall semester of 2024.

 # Specification Document

 Please fill out this document to reflect your team's project.
 This is a living document and will need to be updated regularly.
 You may also remove any section to its own document (e.g. a separate standards and conventions document), however you must keep the header and provide a link to that other document under the header.